Abbé Larudan: Impact

 The Freemasons Crushed had hardly any impact when it was published, even among Anti-Masons.
 In fact, the whole Cromwellian origin of Masonry would have fallen into total obscurity had it not been revived by Léo Taxil a century and a half after Abbé Larudan.
 Taxil claims that the "Lord Protector" (i.e. Cromwell) was initiated as a Freemason.
 This goes along with his infamous libel campaign against Freemasonry and Catholicism, known as the Taxil hoax.

 Identity

 Who the Abbé Larudan was is somewhat of a mystery.
-Other than his writings, he is totally unknown.
+Other than his writings, he is unknown.
 Jacques Brengues speculated in his La Franc-Maçonnerie du bois (1973) that Abbé Larudan was Abbé Henri Charles Arnauld de Pomponne (1669-1756), because "Larudan" is an anagram for "Arnauld".
 Other than this conjecture of identity derived from an anagram, there is no serious founding that Abbé Larudan was Abbé Henri Charles Arnauld de Pomponne.
 Further, Brengues' speculation is the only potential identity of Abbé Larudan that has ever been put forth.